izznogooood/myfamilycart/README.md

 ### Roadmap

-The app is working well and we ended up using it more than I thought so the plan is to *re-write the app in Node.js with GraphQL, socket.io and Vue.js.*
+The app is fulfilling it's purpose and we are using it daily.
+I've started on a project to *re-write the app in Node.js with GraphQL, socket.io and Vue.js.*

-This will make a more responsive app with more realtime features and allow for realtime edits of items and more.
-Please add issues for wishes.
+This will make the app more responsive with more realtime features and allow for realtime edits/actions on items and more.
+Please add issues if you have wishes.

 Planned features:

-* Click editing of items
+* Inline editing of items
 * Items can be "clickable" (links)
 * Predictions will be cart related (Apple will not be suggested in IKEA cart)
-* Todolist with reccuring tasks
+* Todolist with recurring tasks
 * *maybe: Full blown callender function*

-The work has started and I will add a link to the repo as soon as the foundation is made.
+The work has started and I will add a link to the new repo as soon as the prototype is made.

 ### Contribute
 As I mentioned above, work on a new platform has started.
-But you are welcome to correct bugs and contribute ideas.
+But you are welcome to correct bugs notify me of security issues and contribute ideas.

-This projects main platform / framework is [Django](https://www.djangoproject.com/) with a bit of plain JavaScript (ES6) and a sprinkle of [Vue.js](https://vuejs.org/) along with [Bootstrap 4](https://getbootstrap.com/).
+This projects main platform / framework is [Django](https://www.djangoproject.com/) with a bit of plain JavaScript (ES6), [Nunjucks](https://mozilla.github.io/nunjucks/) templating and a sprinkle of [Vue.js](https://vuejs.org/) along with [Bootstrap 4](https://getbootstrap.com/).

 If you are familiar with Django just clone the repo and have at it. `manage.py` has been